-The production ArgumentList: ...
-AssignmentExpression is evaluated as follows:
+ArgumentList : ...
+AssignmentExpression

 - 1. Let list be an empty List.

 - 2. Let spreadRef be the result of evaluating AssignmentExpression.

 - 3. Let spreadValue be GetValue(spreadRef).

 - 4. Let spreadObj be ToObject(spreadValue).

+- 5. If spreadObj is an abrupt completion, return spreadObj.

-- 5. Let lenVal be the result of calling the [[Get]] internal method of spreadObj with argument "length".
+- 6. Let lenVal be the result of calling the [[Get]] internal method of spreadObj with argument "length".

-- 6. Let spreadLen be ToUint32(lenVal).
+- 7. Let spreadLen be ToUint32(lenVal).

-- 7. Let n = 0.
+- 8. Let n = 0.

-- 8. Repeat, while n < spreadLen
+- 9. Repeat, while n < spreadLen

+- a.
+Let nextArg be the result of calling the [[Get]] internal method of spreadObj passing ToString(n) as the argument.

 - b.
-Let nextArg be the result of calling the [[Get]] internal method of spreadObj passing ToString(n) as the argument.
+Append nextArg as the last element of list.

 - c.
-Append nextArg as the last element of list.

-- d.
 Let n = n+1.

-- 9. Return list.
+- 10. Return list.

-The production ArgumentList: ArgumentList, AssignmentExpression is evaluated as follows:
+ArgumentList: ArgumentList , AssignmentExpression

 - 1. Let precedingArgs be the result of evaluating ArgumentList. - 2.
-Let ref be the result of evaluating AssignmentExpression. - 3.
-Let arg be GetValue(ref). - 4.
-Return a List whose length is one greater than the length of precedingArgs and whose items are the items of precedingArgs, in order, followed at the end by arg which is the last item of the new list.
+If precedingArgs is an abrupt completion, return precedingArgs. - 3.
+Let ref be the result of evaluating AssignmentExpression. - 4.
+Let arg be GetValue(ref). - 5.
+If arg is an abrupt completion, return arg.

+6. Return a List whose length is one greater than the length of precedingArgs and whose items are the items of precedingArgs, in order, followed at the end by arg which is the last item of the new list.

-The static semantics of the production ArgumentList: ArgumentList, ...
-AssignmentExpression are:
+ArgumentList: ArgumentList , ...
+AssignmentExpression